JS-goose/cat-clicker/README.md

 Fork or download the repo and once saved locally open up `index.html` in your favorite browser.

 # Instructions
-* On load, no image is displayed
+* On load, the image displayed is a placeholder and will not count clicks
 * Choose a cat from the left menu
 * Click on the photo of your selected cat to incriment your count
-* Count is reset upon selecting another cat
+* Count is reset upon selecting another cat (for now)

 # Required Dependencies
 * There are no required dependencies.